Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

-{\textbf{Track-to-track associations.}} Observations and states (inputs) are live tracks and lost tracks.
-Live and lost tracks' vectors have the information of~\eqref{eq:state} with birth time ${t_b}$ and lost time ${t_l}$.
-Live track's ${t_b}$ is identical to current time $t$ and ${t_l}$ is not assigned yet.
-Lost track's ${t_l}$ is less than $t$ that means the track is lost before the current time.
+{\textbf{Track-to-track association (T2TA):}} In T2TA, observations $Z^{T2TA}_{t}$ and states $X^{T2TA}_{t}$ (inputs) are built from the live track set $T^{live}_t$ and lost track set $T^{lost}_t$, respectively.
+Each of $T^{live}_t$ and $T^{lost}_t$ consists of the track vectors of $\tau^{live}_{i,t}$ and $\tau^{lost}_{j,t}$ with their identities (see \eqref{eq14} and \eqref{eq16}).
+The track vectors have temporal information with the birth time ${t_b}$ and loss time ${t_l}$.
+The live track's ${t_l}$ is identical to the current time $t$, which means that the track is not yet lost, while the lost track's ${t_l}$ is less than $t$, which means the track was lost before the time $t$ (see \eqref{eq15} and \eqref{eq17}).

-By using these inputs in S2TA and T2TA, affinity (cost) matrices are computed and we use the Hungarian method~\cite{hungarian} to solve the cost matrices.
-Then, some observations are assigned to associated states for update, and other non-assigned observations initialize new states.
+Unlike the~\textit{Prediction} step of S2TA, where the framewise motion from time $t-1$ to $t$ is used, a trackwise motion analysis is used in T2TA as follows: